-The ‘Transforming Mobility and Immobility: Brexit and Beyond’ international conference will take place on 28-29 March 2019 in Sheffield, UK.
+The ‘Transforming Mobility and Immobility: Brexit and Beyond’ IMISCOE Spring Conference will take place on 28-29 March 2019 in Sheffield, UK.

-This conference is organised by the Migration Research Group (MRG) at the University of Sheffield in collaboration with the Centre of Migration Research (CMR) at the University of Warsaw, IMISCOE and is supported by the Noble Foundation’s Programme on Modern Poland.
+This conference is organised by the Migration Research Group (MRG) at the University of Sheffield in collaboration with the Centre of Migration Research (CMR) at the University of Warsaw and IMISCOE.
+It is supported by the Noble Foundation’s Programme on Modern Poland.

 Confirmed speakers include: